pyvista/pyvista-tutorial/tutorial/03_figures/presentation_script_20min.md

 p.show()
 ```

-The `link_views()` method is particularly powerful - when you rotate one view, all linked views rotate together, maintaining spatial relationships.
+The `link_views()` method is very powerful - when you rotate one view, all linked views rotate together, keeping spatial relationships.

 **Advanced Subplotting Tips:**
 - Use `shape=(rows, cols)` for grid layouts